excalibur-enterprise/BattleCards/README.md

 ## How to Use

-1. Click on the links above to open the desired battle card
+1. Click on the links above to open the desired battle card;
-2. Use in sales meetings, customer presentations, or as reference material
-3. For slide formats, navigate through each slide to build your competitive story
+2. For slide formats, navigate through each slide, each containing a subset of the battlecard info.

 <!-- ## Contributing